Skip to main content

 Applying for a Medicare Supplement insurance plan

 The best time to enroll in a Medicare Supplement plan is during your Medicare Supplement Open Enrollment period because your acceptance is guaranteed.
-It starts on the first day of the month in which you're both age 65 or older and enrolled in Medicare Part B. Some states have additional Open Enrollment periods and Guaranteed Issue requirements.
+It starts on the first day of the month in which you're both age 65 or older and enrolled in Medicare Part B. You may have a guaranteed issue right to enroll in a Medicare Supplement plan in certain situations, for example: if you have a specific type of health insurance coverage that changes in some way, such as a loss of the coverage, or you enrolled with a “trial right” to try a Medicare Advantage Plan but change your mind and want to switch back to a Medicare Supplement plan during the trial period.

 Supporting you through your Medicare journey